-Sony A99 versus Sony RX100 III
+Sony A99 vs RX100 III

-The Sony Alpha SLT-A99 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in September 2012 and May 2014.
+The Sony Alpha SLT-A99 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in September 2012 and May 2014.
 The A99 is a DSLR, while the RX100 III is a fixed lens compact.
 The cameras are based on a full frame (A99) and an one-inch (RX100 III) sensor.
-The A99 has a resolution of 24 megapixel, whereas the RX100 III provides 20 MP.
+The A99 has a resolution of 24 megapixels, whereas the RX100 III provides 20 MP.